BASIS OF PRESENTATION

 (1) BASIS OF PRESENTATION

 MariMed Inc. (“MariMed” or the “Company”) is a multi-state operator in the United States cannabis industry.
-MariMed develops, operates, manages, and optimizes over 300,000 square feet of state-of-the-art, regulatory-compliant facilities for the cultivation, production and dispensing of medicinal and recreational cannabis.
-MariMed also licenses its proprietary brands of cannabis and hemp-infused products, along with other top brands, in domestic markets and overseas.
+MariMed develops, operates, manages and optimizes state-of-the-art, regulatory-compliant facilities for the cultivation, production, and dispensing of medical and adult use cannabis.
+MariMed also licenses its proprietary brands of cannabis, along with other top brands, in domestic markets.

 Basis of Presentation

 In the opinion of management, the accompanying unaudited condensed consolidated financial statements include all adjustments, consisting only of normal recurring items, necessary for their fair presentation in accordance with accounting principles generally accepted in the United States of America (“GAAP”).

 On April 27, 2022 (the “Kind Acquisition Date”), the Company acquired Kind Therapeutics USA (“Kind”), the Company's former client in Maryland that holds licenses for the cultivation, production and dispensing of medical cannabis (the "Kind Acquisition").
 The financial results of Kind are included in the Company’s condensed consolidated financial statements for the three months ended March 31, 2023.

 On March 9, 2023, (the "Ermont Acquisition Date"), the Company acquired the operating assets of Ermont, Inc. ("Ermont"), a medical-licensed vertical cannabis operator located in Quincy, Massachusetts (the "Ermont Acquisition").
 The financial results of Ermont are included in the Company's condensed consolidated financial statements for the period subsequent to the Ermont Acquisition Date.